Someone-anon-coder/AI_Ecosystem/README.md

 ## Disclaimer

 This project is still under active development.
 Features and functionality may be subject to change.
-Right Gemini API key is used for nlp to task convergence, but will change in the future to operate smaller local models to ensure privacy and latency free task completions
+Right now Gemini API key is used for nlp to task convergence, but will change in the future to operate smaller local models to ensure privacy and latency free task completions

 ## Future Plans